 While he’s unable to locate Jonah and Haley, Nic is tended to by silent workers in hazmat suits.
 The workers are led by Dr. Wallace Damon (Laurence Fishburne), who attempts to calm Nic’s anxiety.
 The only thing he’ll reveal is that Nic and his friends encountered an EBE-an extraterrestrial biological entity-that dangerous outside the facility.
 While Damon insist his secrecy is upheld for a good reason, Nic immediately becomes suspicious of him, and tries to break free to find Haley and Jonah.

-Cooke, who has become known to American audiences for playing Emma Decody on A&E’s hit horror thriller series, ‘Bates Motel,’ generously took the time recently to talk about filming ‘The Signal’ over the phone.
+Cooke, who has become known to American audiences for playing Emma Decody on A&E’s hit horror thriller series, ‘Bates Motel,’ generously took the time recently to talk about filming ‘The Signal’ during an exclusive interview over the phone.
 Among other things, the actress discussed how she was drawn to the role of Haley because she felt she was the heart and soul of the action-driven sci-fi story; how Eubank created a trusting environment between the cast and crew on set, in part by allowing the actors to improv and add dialogue they thought would make the characters more believable; and how even though she has always been interested in attending drama school, receiving her first lead role in this past April’s ‘The Quiet Ones’ on the same day she was rejected from the Royal Academy of Dramatic Art (RADA) in London positively shaped her career path.

 ShockYa (SY): You play Haley Peterson in the new sci-fi thriller, ‘The Signal.’
 What was it about the character of Haley, as well as the script, that convinced you to take on the role?